Are you looking for ways to create a sustainable and more mindful business?

 We close our boxes with a 100% recyclable tape, it is environmentally-friendly and is a paper-based solution.
-We have also found, that if you peel the tape off carefully, it leaves very little damage to the box, so our clients can re-use our shipping boxes.
+We have also found that if you peel the tape off carefully, it leaves very little damage to the box, so that our clients can re-use our shipping boxes.

 Instead of throwing away our off-cuts, we try to see how we can use our waste.
 Our thank you cards, for example, are foil pressed on paper offcuts from past jobs we have completed in the studio.

 - We Reuse Before We Recycle

 We collect and reuse shipping pellets from the other creative business around us (we work in a creative space, so we have lots of recycled packaging materials to choose from).